The traditional Indian method of YSA Market castor oil extraction

 - YSA Market caster Oil is a natural Laxative.
 Ricinoleic acid is the main fatty acid in this oil, which when absorbed by the intestine stimulates a strong laxative effect thereby cleansing the bowels.

-- The Ricinoleic acid in caster oil prevents moisture loss from the skin thereby deeply hydrating the skin.
-Devoid of the perfumes and artificial chemicals in store bought moisturisers, Castor oil is a natural moisturiser without any harmful effects to the skin.
-It also assists in reduction of Acne in teenagers and young adults.
+- The Ricinoleic acid in this oil prevents moisture loss from the skin thereby deeply hydrating the skin.
+Devoid of the perfumes and artificial chemicals in store-bought moisturizers, it is a natural moisturizer without any harmful effects to the skin.
+It also assists in the reduction of acne in teenagers and young adults.

-- When applied to wounds castor oil increases the rate of healing the wounds without drying out the sores.
+- When applied to wounds, it increases the rate of healing the wounds without drying out the sores.
 It decreases the risk of infection by forming a natural barrier between the wound and the environment.

-- YSA Market castor oil also has pain relieving and inflammation reducing properties.
-Hence patients of Psoriasis or Arthritis are deeply benefited by the use of this oil.
+- It has pain-relieving and inflammation-reducing properties.
+Hence patients with Psoriasis or Arthritis are deeply benefited by the use of this oil.

-- Applying castor oil to hair and scalp acts as a natural conditioner for the hair causing a reduction in hair loss and preventing dandruff related issues.
+- Applying it to hair and scalp acts as a natural conditioner for the hair causing a reduction in hair loss and preventing dandruff-related issues.

-- This traditionally pressed castor oil is absorbed into the lymphatic system and boosts immunity by increasing lymphocytes.
+- This traditionally oil is absorbed into the lymphatic system and boosts immunity by increasing lymphocytes.

 Castor Oil Cleansing

-- For 3-6 year old children: 20 ml castor oil, equal amount of orange juice.
+- For 3-6 year old children: 20 ml castor oil, an equal amount of orange juice.

-- For 6-12 year old children: 30 ml castor oil, equal amount of orange juice.
+- For 6-12 year old children: 30 ml castor oil, an equal amount of orange juice.

 Method for Cleansing

-- Mix the Orange juice and castor oil in a cup and consume the mixture in an empty stomach around 6-7 am in the morning.
-You can also drink the castor oil first and juice later or completely omit the Orange juice since it is only used to add a little flavour.
+- Mix the Orange juice and castor oil in a cup and consume the mixture on an empty stomach around 6-7 am in the morning.
+You can also drink the castor oil first and juice later or completely omit the Orange juice since it is only used to add a little flavor.

 - After taking hot water you will begin to feel flush bowel movements.
 Post 6-8 flushes, stop drinking hot water.
 To prevent oil from staying back in your intestine and causing irritation, drink hot water for a good flush.

-- The bowel movements can be stopped by drinking a glass of buttermilk or fat free yoghurt, preferably made at home.
-Eat light for the rest of the day and avoid oily, fried or spicy food.
+- The bowel movements can be stopped by drinking a glass of buttermilk or fat-free yogurt, preferably made at home.
+Eat light for the rest of the day and avoid oily, fried, or spicy food.

-- Pregnant women should avoid doing this cleanse as castor oil can induce labor.
+- Pregnant women should avoid doing this cleanse as it can induce labor.

-- Do not do this cleanse if you are having fever or symptoms of diarrhoea.
+- Do not do this cleanse if you are having fever or symptoms of diarrhea.